3DVLMapsOrg/3Dvlmaps/README.md

 # 3DVLMaps: 3D Open Vocabulary Semantic Segmentation for Robot Navigation

 <h2>1.
 Introduction</h2>
     <a href="https://vlmaps.github.io/" target="_blank">VLMaps</a> is a spatial map representation that embeds pretrained visual-language features with a 3D reconstruction and projects to a top-down 2D map.
 VLMaps embeds pixel-level visual features from an LSeg visual encoder to points in a point cloud.
 These points are then projected to a top-down navigation map where only the point with the highest height is kept.
 After this, the visual features are compared through cosine similarity to textual features from a CLIP text encoder to determine the semantic label of the point.
-Due to the top-down projection, the robot wouldn't be capable of 3D navigation such as “go to the plant below the
+Due to the top-down projection, the robot wouldn't be capable of 3D navigation such as “go to the plant below the table.”
+Addressing this problem was our main goal with this project.
+We used the <a href="https://niessner.github.io/Matterport/" target="_blank">Matterport3D Dataset</a>.

 <h2>2.
 Approach</h2>